 Dogs have behavioral tricks they use to keep cool.
 Obviously, seeking shade is helpful, as is stretching out flat on a tile floor, with their belly to the ground and their paws splayed out.
 The fur on the dog’s belly is thinner than the fur on the upper part of their body, so the cool ceramic floor helps lower their body temperature.

 In the absence of a cool floor, dogs may roll over onto their backs, exposing their underside.
 It’s another way to take advantage of that thin belly fur since it gives a chance for the cooler outside air to draw away some of their internal body heat.

 Unfortunately, none of these canine cooling methods are as effective as sweating is for humans.
 This means that dogs are at risk of heat stress and, more dangerously, heatstroke, as the body temperature rises to life-threatening levels.

 The best strategy is to simply avoid situations where your dog might overheat.
-That means keeping your dog indoors during the hottest parts of the day and making sure that he has lots of water to drink.
-Cooling mats, vests, frozen water bottles in your dog’s crate, and crate fans can help cool your dog while on the road or at dog-sport events.
-One of my favorite tricks is to freeze an ice cube tray full of chicken bouillon and toss one of these frozen “pupsicles” to my dog to help keep him cool and hydrated on hot days.
+That means keeping your dog indoors during the hottest parts of the day and making sure that they have lots of water to drink.
+Cooling mats and cooling vests, frozen water bottles in your dog’s crate, and crate fans can help cool your dog while on the road or at dog-sport events.
+One of my favorite tricks is to freeze an ice cube tray full of chicken bouillon and toss one of these frozen “popsicles” to my dog to help keep them cool and hydrated on hot days.